-Put simply, the military doesn't accept just anyone who wants to join.
-In order to enlist, you must be qualified under current federal laws and regulations or have an appropriate waiver.
+The military doesn't accept just anyone who wants to join.
+To enlist, you must be qualified under current federal laws and regulations or have an appropriate waiver.
 There are age, citizenship, physical, education, height/weight, criminal record, medical, and drug history standards that can exclude you from joining the military.
-Statistically, this past decade a majority of recruits fail to meet the height/weight standards of the military as the number one reason why people cannot immediately sign up for service.
+Statistically, this past decade, a majority of recruits fail to meet the height/weight standards of the military as the number one reason why people cannot immediately sign up for service.
 Here is a look at some of the basic qualifications to enlist in the military.

 Minimum Age Requirement